 Filesystem Timeouts and Read-only Filesystem on Hardware Using 3IE3 3IE4 3ME3 Solid State Disks

 Some SSD (solid-state disk or flash) drive models commonly used in network switches require the use of the TRIM command to function properly.
 By default, Cumulus Linux, like most other Linux distributions, does not enable TRIM.
 This command enables the operating system to keep the firmware up to date on empty areas of the drive to ensure that writes work correctly.
-Over time, without this notification, when extensive logging or debugging to the SSD is enabled, the firmware may take longer to perform write operations, which can in turn cause driver timeouts.
-These disk errors may eventually lead to the filesystem being mounted as read-only.
+Over time, without this notification, when you enable extensive logging or debugging to the SSD, the firmware might take longer to perform write operations, which can in turn cause driver timeouts.
+These disk errors might eventually lead to the filesystem mounting as read-only.

-For customers running versions 3.0.0 through 3.7.3, Cumulus Networks is distributing a package to address this issue.
-Since these SSD drives are widespread in networking hardware, all customers using 3IE3, 3IE4 or 3ME3 SSDs should install this package.
-Customers without the affected SSDs will see no behavioral change.
+For customers running versions 3.0.0 through 3.7.3, NVIDIA is distributing a package to address this issue.
+Because these SSD drives are widespread in networking hardware, all customers using 3IE3, 3IE4 or 3ME3 SSDs should install this package.
+Customers without the affected SSDs should see no behavioral change.
 Installing the package should have no adverse effects.
-This functionality will be handled automatically by Cumulus Linux 3.7.4 and later.
+Cumulus Linux 3.7.4 and later handles this functionality automatically.

-Recently, two SSD models — 3IE and 3ME — that were commonly used by manufacturers in embedded devices such as network switches were moved to End-of-Life/End-of-Sale status by the SSD manufacturer Innodisk.
-These models were replaced by the 3IE3, 3IE4 and 3ME3 SSDs.
-Although the 3IE3, 3IE4 and 3ME3 drives were thought by Innodisk to be “drop-in replacements” for the previous 3IE and 3ME drives, these drives require the ATA TRIM command to function properly, while the 3IE and 3ME drives did not.
+Recently, two SSD models — 3IE and 3ME — that manufacturers commonly used in embedded devices such as network switches moved to End-of-Life/End-of-Sale status by the SSD manufacturer Innodisk.
+The 3IE3, 3IE4 and 3ME3 SSDs replaced these models.
+Although Innodisk considered the 3IE3, 3IE4 and 3ME3 drives to be “drop-in replacements” for the previous 3IE and 3ME drives, these drives require the ATA TRIM command to function properly, while the 3IE and 3ME drives did not.

 Cumulus Linux, like most other Linux distributions, does not enable TRIM by default.